 Learn some best practices and guidelines for knowing how long your keg of beer can stay fresh.

 You cannot store a keg of beer at room temperature.
-Bacteria can form in beer if it's temperature rises above 50 degrees.
-Since it is a liquid, keeping beer at too cold of temperature is also a no-no. Beer will freeze at around 28 degrees depending on its alcohol content.
+Bacteria can form in beer if its temperature rises above 50 degrees.
+Since it is a liquid, keeping beer at too cold of a temperature is also a no-no. Beer will freeze at around 28 degrees, depending on its alcohol content.

 Dave Buchanan has been the Content Writer for KegWorks since June 2019.
 He has a fondness for craft beer that developed while working for a local beer distributor.
 Dave also worked for an area sports talk radio station for several years, and continues his broadcasting work as a motorsports announcer and indoor lacrosse reporter.